Blair Athol (SA)

 Blair Athol shows below-average educational performance compared to national benchmarks, though pockets of achievement exist

-The area's educational profile is notable regionally with university qualification rates at 28.3%, exceeding the SA4 region average of 19.8%.
+The area's educational profile is notable regionally, with university qualification rates at 28.3% among residents aged 15+, exceeding the SA4 region average of 19.8%.
 Bachelor degrees are most prevalent at 19.1%, followed by postgraduate qualifications (7.2%) and graduate diplomas (2.0%).
-Vocational credentials are also prominent, with 27.7% of residents aged 15+ holding such qualifications – advanced diplomas at 9.1% and certificates at 18.6%.
+Trade and technical skills are prominent, with 27.7% of residents aged 15+ holding vocational credentials – advanced diplomas (9.1%) and certificates (18.6%).

-Educational participation is high, with 34.3% of residents currently enrolled in formal education.
-This includes 9.3% in primary education, 7.8% in tertiary education, and 7.5% pursuing secondary education.
+Educational participation is high at 34.3%, including 9.3% in primary education, 7.8% in tertiary education, and 7.5% pursuing secondary education.

 Frequently Asked Questions - Education